jonrood/enlightning/README.txt

 Files:

-COPYING.txt - GPL license information.
-enlightning.C - Implementations of SAMRAI routines.
-enlightning.h - Header accompanying enlightning.C.
+LICENSE - GPL license information. enlightning.C - Implementations of SAMRAI routines. enlightning.h - Header accompanying enlightning.C.
 enlightningFort.h - Header for interface to the program functions that were written in Fortran.